 Many Badminton historians and coaching books have said that badminton started in 1873.
 The National Badminton Museum has managed to purchase for its reference library a Cornhill Magazine book July to December 1863.
 This book has the complete article of “Life in a Country House”.

-The old battledore which has the inscriptions handwritten in ink on its parchment face.
+The old battledore which has the inscriptions handwritten in ink on its parchment face in 1830 and 1845.

 Photos: – Geoff Hinder.